There are eight base color variations of the English bulldog, but the AKC only recognizes four (and various combinations with different markings.)

-The white bulldog can also come with a white and tan coat and a white parti coat.
+The white bulldog can also come with a white and tan coat and a white party coat.

 Chocolate and White

-The chocolate and white English bulldog has a coat that is mostly mahogany brown with white markings.
-Chocolate puppies have no black in their fur, so their nose and eyeline are chocolate or liver-colored.
+The chocolate and white English bulldog has a mostly mahogany brown coat with white markings.
+Chocolate puppies have no black in their fur, so their nose and eyeliner are chocolate or liver-colored.

 Chocolate and Tan

 The chocolate and tan English bulldog has a deep chocolate-colored coat with tan points.
-Like chocolate bulldogs, these dogs have a liver or chocolate-colored nose and eyeline.
+These dogs have a liver or chocolate-colored nose and eyeliner like chocolate bulldogs.